 To find out more about this scheme including the eligibility criteria and how to access it, visit the Bank of England's website.

 Bounce Back Loans

 Businesses are able to borrow between £2,000 and £50,000, accessing the cash within days.
-The loans will be interest free for the first 12 months and have a 100% government-backed guarantee for lenders.
-To apply for these loans, businesses must do so online via a short, simple form.
-Applications open on 4 May.
-Loans will be accessible through a network of accredited lenders.
+The loans are interest free for the first 12 months and have a 100% government-backed guarantee for lenders.
+Businesses apply for these loans online via a short, simple form.
+Loans are accessible through a network of accredited lenders.

 The government work closely with lenders to make sure the loans being delivered are advanced as quick as possible and terms are agreed for a low standardised level of interest for the time after the first 12 months of the loan is complete.